uwindsorcss/css-discord-bot/docs/ARCHITECTURE.md

 This directory contains event features.
 Unlike a command feature, events do not necessarily need a user to trigger them.
 Like the `/src/commands/` directory, it is scanned at startup, and each `.ts` file is loaded as an [`EventType`](./src/types.ts).
 Each event is then registered on the appropriate listener.

-See [FEATURES.md](FEATURES.md) for a breakdown of what each event does.

 ### `/src/helpers/`

-This directory is for modules that contain frequently used helper functions, such as managing user roles.
+This directory is for modules that contain frequently used helper functions.

-### `/src/index.ts`

-This is the main entrypoint.
-It defines how the bot starts.

 ### `/src/config.ts`

-This defines the `ConfigType` type and a function to load it from a file.
+This file loads configuration values from `config.yaml` and defines a logger object for application-wide usage.

 ### `/src/types.ts`

-This is where shared type definitions are located, except the `ConfigType` type.
+This file contains essential type definitions for the project.